rahsunk/taskmate/context/design/concepts/ScheduleGenerator/implementation.md/steps/file.da8b4f41.md

   }

   /**
-   * addTask (schedule: Schedule, name: String, deadline: Date, expectedCompletionTime: Number, completionLevel: Percent, priority: Percent): (task: Task)
+   * addTask (schedule: Schedule, name: String, deadline: Date, expectedCompletionTime: Number, priority: Percent): (task: Task)
    *
    * requires: The `schedule` identified by `schedule` ID must exist.
-   * requires: `completionLevel` is between 0 and 100 (inclusive)
    *
    * effects: Creates and returns a new task document, linked to the specified schedule.
-   *          Sets initial `completionLevel` to the provided value.
+   *          Sets initial `completionLevel` to 0.
 An internal `taskID` is incremented and assigned.
    *
    * @param {Object} params - The action parameters.
    * @param {Schedule} params.schedule - The ID of the schedule to add the task to.
    * @param {string} params.name - The descriptive name of the task.
    * @param {Date} params.deadline - The deadline date for the task.
    * @param {number} params.expectedCompletionTime - The estimated time to complete the task (in minutes).
-   * @param {Percent} params.completionLevel - The initial completion percentage of the task (0-100%).
    * @param {Percent} params.priority - The priority level of the task (0-100%).
    * @returns {Promise<{task?: Task; error?: string}>} - The ID of the newly created task document or an error message.
    */